fotso0244/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Code 5-free_listint2 frees a listint_t list by set head to NULL Code 6-pop_listint.c deletes the head node of a listint_t list Code 7-get_nodeint.c retuens the nth node of a listint_t list
+Code 5-free_listint2 frees a listint_t list by set head to NULL Code 6-pop_listint.c deletes the head node of a listint_t list Code 7-get_nodeint.c retuens the nth node of a listint_t list Code 8-sum_listint.c returns the sum of all data n of a listint_t list